DocuWare/Intellix/doc/installation_en.md

   of the following 5 special characters, as these can cause problems in the connection file:
   `& < > " '`.

-  :bulb: These values must be specified on the initial setup only.
+  :bulb: These values should be specified on the initial setup only.
   If you run the setup a second time, the values are not needed anymore.

 - `LicenseFile`: The path to the license file.
 If the license file is not specified on the setup,